If you are thinking of buying a family caravan read our list of 10 things that you might want to consider before you buy.

 Again, we've seen this feature available on some caravan models.

-If you are buying a second hand caravan then you can get an external BBQ point to fit yourself or get a caravan service centre to fit them for you.
+If you are buying a second-hand caravan, you can get an external BBQ point or a caravan service centre to fit them for you.

 5. Outside Shower

 Wait!
-This isn’t so bizarre as it sounds, and we’ve seen it on some motorhomes.
+This isn't as bizarre as it sounds, and we've seen it on some motorhomes.

 I would have this on the opposite side of the awning, though 😉

 So there you have it.
-A few things that we’ve found good or extras that we would consider when getting a caravan.
+We've found some good or extras that we would consider when getting a caravan.

 Of course, there are many extensive caravan buying guides, but we wanted to share our thoughts and experiences of using a caravan as a family.